Meeting Minutes (England & Wales)

 Properly drafted meeting minutes for a company registered in England and Wales should contain several essential elements to satisfy the requirements of the Companies Act 2006 and serve as an effective corporate governance record.

 The company identification section should state the full registered name of the company, its Companies House registration number, and the registered office address.
-This ensures the minutes are unambiguously attributed to the correct legal entity and can be cross-referenced with Companies House records.
+This confirms the minutes are unambiguously attributed to the correct legal entity and can be cross-referenced with Companies House records.

 The meeting type and date establishes the context of the record.
 The minutes should clearly state whether they record a board meeting, a general meeting, an AGM, or a committee meeting, and the precise date and time at which the meeting was held.
 Under section 248 of the Companies Act 2006, the ten-year retention period runs from the date of the meeting, so accurate dating is essential.